 Ah well; forgotten (or unavailable) veggies aside, we went with a nice mix of vegetables, some of which are already starting to produce, ahem, fruits of our labour.
 Or rather, veggies.

-Prior to planting this garden, I could not say I am somebody with a green thumb.
+Prior to gardening down under, I could not say I am somebody with a green thumb.
 And although I still think my thumbs are more purple than green, there has been an immense feeling of satisfaction in nurturing and watching our little garden grow.
 The ability to eat fresh food that you have been a part of from its infancy is incredible.

 And although just about everything grows in Australia (in one place or another; the north is tropical, and the south is temperate), we don’t have ten years to watch a fruit tree mature.
 We are considerably more instant-gratification-minded.